intger/ice-cream/README.md

 And there you go, that's it.

 ### Extra Info
 By just cloning the theme you will still not have a working product, because you will be missing the ACF backend.
-Though hardcoding the text values on the theme can help with that and you'll see the same result.
+Though hardcoding the text values on the theme can help with that and you'll see the same result. <br/>
-The code here was made public just for code review purposes, but you can still quickly see how it looks on this link - https://ice-cream.codentity.net
+The code here was made public just for code review purposes, but you can still quickly see how it looks on this link - <a href="https://ice-cream.codentity.net">Demo Website</a>